 How do I eat on $100 a month?
 I will tell you some tips for how I manage my grocery bill.
 This $100 a month category includes all of the food I purchase at grocery stores along with some occasional household supplies, laundry detergent, toilet paper, etc. I have a separate row in my budget for “eating out”.
-I eat breakfast, lunch, dinner and a couple snacks throughout the day.
+I eat breakfast, lunch, dinner and a couple of snacks throughout the day.
 I do not starve myself or eat Ramen and PB & J’s.
-I am able to eat healthy and consume items such as chicken, pork, fish and beef.
+I am able to eat healthily and consume items such as chicken, pork, fish and beef.
 Lastly, I am only supporting ONE person with this grocery budget, no kids or anyone else.

 Here are my 5 Keys for a $100/month grocery bill: